The International Crane Foundation (ICF) is seeking to fill four Aviculture Internship positions for spring 2018.

 Background: ICF is a leader in the conservation of the world’s 15 crane species and is dedicated to providing experience, knowledge and inspiration to involve people in resolving threats to cranes and the ecosystems vital to their long-term survival.
 ICF’s world headquarters is located just outside Baraboo, Wisc., approximately one hour north of Madison, Wisc.
 ICF is open to the public every day from April 15 to October 31 each year.
 ICF exhibits the only collection in the world of all 15 species of crane.
 The Crane Conservation Department is responsible for the care and management of approximately 120 birds year-round.
 CCD Aviculture interns assist the full-time staff in the day to day management of the collection.
 For more information, please visit our website at www.savingcranes.org.

-Duration: Six-month internship; two positions starting in March 2018, two positions starting in April 2018.
+Duration: Six-month internship; positions starting in April or May 2018.

 Description: Aviculture Interns will gain valuable hands-on experience working with the ICF Crane Conservation Department and will:

 A taxable $567/month stipend and comfortable on-site housing accommodations are provided at no charge.
 Applicants should be prepared to live in a co-ed communal living situation and be able to work outdoors every day in all weather conditions found in Wisconsin.
 Aviculture Interns will work weekends and holidays; they will have two consecutive days off during the work week.
 A typical work week may be 40-50 hours and will require some evening checks.
 Applicants must have a valid driver’s license.
 All applicants must be eligible to work in the United States at the time they apply.
 Candidates without a work visa must obtain one before they will be considered for an internship.